 - ✓ Membrane Resistance Measurement: Accurate resistance measurements are made with the membrane mounted in the chamber.
-The measurement is made using a low frequency bipolar signal to avoid polarization of the membrane [ideal for monolayers].
-Resistances up to 200 kΩ are displayed on the meter with push button convenience. - ✓ Clamp Speed Selection up to 10 μs: Three clamp speeds provide optimum recording conditions for a variety of applications.
+A low frequency bipolar signal is used to avoid polarization of the membrane (ideal for monolayers).
+Resistances up to 200 kΩ are displayed on the meter. - ✓ Clamp Speed Selection up to 10 μs: Three clamp speeds adjust recording conditions for a variety of applications.
 In Fast mode, preparations with low access resistance (small tissues or monolayers) can be clamped with speeds up to 10 μs.
-Typical Ussing chambers with larger tissues will use Medium or Slow modes for stable, oscillation free clamping. - ✓ Independent Voltage and Current Commands: Internal command controls are provided for both voltage clamp and current clamp modes. - ✓ Watertight Headstage with Model Membrane: The small, compact headstage can be located close to the measurement site to keep input leads short for reduced noise pick-up.
-The model membrane circuit simulates a preparation to provide convenient operational checks of the clamp.
-Internal circuits are protected against the invasion of corrosive saline solutions by a watertight seal. - ✓ Choice of Compliance Voltage: The high voltage compliance of the EC-825 (±120 V) is important for studies of low resistance [leaky] epithelial cells and in applications in which long agar leads in the current passing circuit produce large voltage drops which must be compensated.
-Additionally, high compliance aids in charging large membrane capacitances typical of epithelial tissues, resulting in faster settling times and improved overall clamp performance.
-Studies with small tissue samples or monolayers in set-ups with low access resistance may not require high compliance.
-For these applications, the EC-825LV (±15 V) offer both a lower cost and a safer environment for the membrane.
+Typical Ussing chambers with larger tissues will use Medium or Slow modes for stable, oscillation-free clamping. - ✓ Independent Voltage and Current Commands: Internal command controls are provided for both voltage clamp and current clamp modes. - ✓ Watertight Headstage with Model Membrane: The small, compact headstage can be located close to the measurement site to keep input leads short for reduced noise pick-up.
+Internal circuits are protected against the invasion of corrosive salts by a watertight seal.
+The model membrane simulates a preparation and provides a convenient tool for making operational checks of the instrument. - ✓ High Voltage Compliance: The high voltage compliance (±50 V) of the EC-825A is important for studies of low resistance (e.g., leaky) epithelial cells, and in applications where long leads in the current passing circuit produce a voltage drop which must be compensated.
+Additionally, high compliance aids in charging large membrane capacitances, resulting in faster settling times and improved overall clamp performance.